Wolverine971/9takes/src/blog/enneagram/enneagram-team-dynamics.md

 ### Enhancing Communication and Conflict Resolution

 The Enneagram can also play a crucial role in improving communication among team members.
 By understanding different types of communication styles and preferences, team members can better tailor their messages to avoid misunderstandings.
 For example, a Type 3 (The Achiever) might prefer a direct and results-oriented communication style, while a Type 9 (The Peacemaker) may value harmony and consensus.
 Recognizing these differences can help prevent conflicts and facilitate smoother interactions within the team.
-For more information checkout enneagram <a href="enneagram-communication-tips" >communication tips</a> and <a href="enneagram-communication-styles" >communication styles</a>.
+For more information check out Enneagram <a href="enneagram-communication-tips" >communication tips</a> and <a href="enneagram-communication-styles" >communication styles</a>.

 ### Fostering Personal and Professional Growth